caosophie/CS50-s-Web-Programming-with-Python-and-JavaScript/README.md

 # CS50-s-Web-Programming-with-Python-and-JavaScript
-Repository for CS50 assignments and projects.
+This is a repository for CS50 assignments and projects!
+The course is accessible [here](https://learning.edx.org/course/course-v1:HarvardX+CS50W+Web/home).